North Atlantic right whale: Reproduction

+Predation

+The only known predator of the North Atlantic right whale is the killer whale.
+There is one recorded case of predation.

 Feeding

 Right whales feed mainly on copepods and other small invertebrates such as krill, pteropods, and larval barnacles, generally by slowly skimming through patches of concentrated prey at or below the ocean surface.
 Sei whales and basking sharks (sometimes minke whales as well) are in positions as food competitors and are known to feed in the same areas, swimming next to each other, but there have not been any conflicts observed between these species.

 Taxonomy

 The whale's scientific name is Eubalaena glacialis, which means "good, or true, whale of the ice".

 The cladogram is a tool for visualizing and comparing the evolutionary relationships between taxa.
 The point where a node branches off is analogous to an evolutionary branching – the diagram can be read left-to-right, much like a timeline.
 The following cladogram of the family Balaenidae serves to illustrate the current scientific consensus as to the relationships between the North Atlantic right whale and the other members of its family.

 Another so-called species of right whale, the "Swedenborg whale" as proposed by Emanuel Swedenborg in the 18th century, was by scientific consensus once thought to be the North Atlantic right whale.
 However, the 2013 results of DNA analysis of those fossil bones revealed that they were in fact those of the bowhead whale.